-At the June 2016 meeting, the Council tasked staff to prepare a discussion paper on information concerning comingling of halibut for presentation at future Council meeting.
-Due to the different regulations applicable to guided and unguided (i.e., chartered and non-chartered) halibut fishing trips, possessing halibut harvested from both on the same vessel at the same time presents challenges for accountability that cannot be overcome with the current regulatory tools.
-This type of scenario can occur on multi-day and "mothership" charter fishing and floating lodges, and to a lesser extent on vessels that are owned by self-guided fishing operations that also provide sport fishing guide services to their clients that request them.
-Once guided and unguided halibut are comingled aboard a vessel there is no way for Office of Law Enforcement (OLE) to determine which halibut were harvested under the guided regulations and which halibut were harvested under the unguided regulations.
+At the June 2016 meeting, the Council tasked staff to prepare a discussion paper on the mixing of guided and unguided halibut on the same vessel for presentation at a future Council meeting.
+Different regulations apply to guided and unguided (i.e., chartered and non-chartered) halibut fishing trips.
+For example, unguided sport fishermen may harvest halibut of any size without restriction and they are not subject to an annual catch limit.
+Charter vessel anglers, or guided fishermen, on the other hand, are subject to restrictive regulations on daily bag limit, size, daily closures, and annual catch limit.

+Possessing halibut harvested from both guided and unguided trips on the same vessel at the same time presents challenges for accountability and enforcement that cannot be adequately addressed by current regulations.
+This type of scenario can occur on multi-day and mothership charter fishing and floating lodges, and to a lesser extent on vessels that are owned by self-guided fishing operations that also provide sport fishing guide services to their clients that request them.
+The potential for mixing guided and unguided halibut exists on every floating lodge and mothership that services halibut harvesters, but the number of these operations remains unknown.
+Nevertheless, the issue is likely to expand as charter operators (and their employees) look for ways to maximize halibut harvests for guided and non-guided anglers on their vessels.

+Once guided and unguided halibut are mixed aboard a vessel, determining which halibut were harvested under the guided regulations and which halibut were harvested under the unguided regulations becomes difficult.
 Compliance can be maximized and the duration of an at-sea vessel boarding can be minimized when regulations serve a clear purpose and are drafted concisely, unambiguously and require no interpretation by guides, anglers or authorized officers in the field.
-The current regulatory structure allows guided and unguided halibut to be commingled on a vessel but does not provide the regulated public or authorized officers with a mechanism (beyond the honor system) to ensure compliance with the more restrictive guided halibut regulations, prohibition of comingling guided and unguided halibut to ensure proper accounting of catch in all categories would require a regulatory change.
+The current regulatory structure allows guided and unguided halibut to be mixed on a vessel but does not provide the regulated public or authorized officers with a mechanism (beyond the honor system) to ensure compliance with the more restrictive guided halibut regulations.
+An action to prevent the mixing of guided and unguided halibut to ensure proper accounting of catch in all categories would require a regulatory change.